 Sunday, July 19

 9:30 AM Blog to X: Beer blogging is a fantastic pursuit that provides a platform for you to speak about your passion, introduces you to interesting people, and allows you to taste a lot of great beers.
-But can you turn your blogging into a beer industry career?
+But can you turn your blogging into a career?
 Hear from a panel of bloggers working to do just that: Renee deLuca has evolved from blogger into brewer, Eric Steen turned his blogging into a job with Hopworks Brewery in Oregon, and Mark deNote grew from blogging into becoming a published book author.

-10:20 AM Improving Your Beer Writing: No matter what else you do well, if you want a high quality beer blog you had better have high quality writing.
+10:20 AM Improving Your Beer Writing: No matter what else you do well, if you want to be accepted as a beer writer you had better have high quality writing.
 Hear from professional beer writers and editors on how you can improve your writing.
 This session will go beyond writing 101 to talk about techniques for reviewing beers and describing brewing culture.

 11:10 AM Break

 11:25 AM Professionalize Your Beer Blogging: Craft beer is booming and beer blogging should be booming along with it.
 But that isn’t always happening.
 Beer blogs stop being active or go extinct all the time and beer bloggers often don’t take advantage of the opportunities available to them.
 Learn 10 basic tips to professionalize your blog and how you present yourself as a blogger, making sure you are one of the beer bloggers riding the wave of the beer phenomenon!
 This session will cover ten basic but essential tips for beer bloggers even if you aren’t aiming to blog for a living.

 12:15 PM Wrapup